-As a teacher/parent/guardian from February 2017 you can register your school or independent entry and the approximate number of teams that may be entering using our on-line registration tool.
+As a teacher/parent/guardian from February 2019 you can register your school or independent entry and the approximate number of teams that may be entering using our online registration tool.

-Please note the last day for registration is the 18th June 2017.
-Once you are registered, teachers/parent/guardians can then nominate teams, upload their project details and any attachments until the submission deadlines 23rd June in Qld.
-And 30th of June in NSW, VIC, WA, SA and for Online entries.
+Please note the last day for registration is the 16th June 2019.
+Once you are registered, teachers/parent/guardians can then nominate teams, upload their project details and any attachments until the submission deadlines at the end of term 2.
+QLD/VIC – due 30th June.
+NSW/ WA/SA/TAS/ACT/NZ – due 7th July.

 Please submit a ZIP file including the following items: